qbss/installit/README.md

               4: The permissions (mode), such as 755 or 644.
               5: The file's owner and group, such as 0 or $USER.

+EXAMPLE:    sudo insit -B dev -U -C miscellaneous mfw /usr/bin/mfw 755 0
+            sudo insit -U notify-upgrade lspkg lsbins apt-undo-install sudo insit --quiet --uninstall bl medlog wcdl clean-locales

 WARNING:    Uninstalling with this program is permanent!

+            Using the --update|-U flags will overwrite existing files, so, if an executable just so happens to have the same name, take care not to replace it by mistake!

+            All programs, scripts, and other files from the below SITE will contain the comment header you see within this file, so grepping for the E-Mail address or GitHub URL below would be a good way to check.

 SITE:       https://github.com/terminalforlife
 ```